-The hamlet of Les Boissets was already in existence in the 18th century, but the stone framework of several windows suggests that some buildings were built as early as the 15th..
-The hamlet consists of six buildings, houses, outbuildings and sheepfolds, in the typical Caussenard style.
+The stone framework of several windows suggests that the first buildings were built as early as the 15th.
+The farm was operational until 1960.The hamlet consists of six buildings, houses, outbuildings and sheepfolds, in the typical Caussenard style.
 The internal courtyard was closed off by walls that were much higher than they are today.
-It was a fortified agricultural estate.
 A bread oven, cisterns and threshing floor complete the complex, showing that the inhabitants lived in autarky.
-The farm was operational until 1995.